 Please note: No one under the age of 16 may attend a regular class.
 Children 16-18 years old MUST BE ACCOMPANIED BY A PARENT OR GUARDIAN.
 Please see more about this policy on our Fees, Policies, etc. page.

-All Levels Yoga – A class to accommodate everyone!
+All Levels Vinyasa Yoga - A class to accommodate everyone!
 This class will incorporate techniques from many of the classes below, giving plenty of modifications to those that are in need, with the aim of making the class accessible to all.
-You’ll be encouraged to focus inward and work where you are, rather than comparing to those around you.
+You'll be encouraged to focus inward and work where you are, rather than comparing to those around you.
 Take this opportunity to challenge yourself or take only what you need in a supportive and uplifting environment of like minded practitioners.
+If you are an absolute beginner, best to try Beginners/Gentle Vinyasa Yoga or Gentle Vinyasa Yoga first.

-Beginners/Gentle Yoga – Beginners yoga is the perfect place to begin your practice or find your way back to the mat.
+Beginners/Gentle Vinyasa Yoga – Beginners yoga is the perfect place to begin your practice or find your way back to the mat.
 This gentle class will explore the basic foundations of the practice through breath and movement, taking each pose from the ground up.
 Plenty of props and other forms of support will be employed to make it accessible while you become more aware of your body and begin to open it to new possibilities.
 A great class to take to begin a yoga practice, come back to practice after an injury, surgery or other physical trauma, or after a long absence.
+We occasional offer a special beginners series to help you begin your practice as well.
+Check our Event page or sign up for our email newsletter at the bottom of this page to find out when the next Beginners series will be offered!

 UNWIND Yoga – These classes will incorporate a mixture of various yogic techniques to help you get over the “hump” and relax so that you can finish your week well.
 This class may include combinations of Yin and Flow Yoga, Yoga Nidra, Restorative Yoga, Breathwork, Aromatherapy and various Meditation techniques.
 Expect to release tension in body, mind and spirit so that you can feel completely nourished and ready to head home and off to a good night’s sleep.
 This class is suitable for all levels of experience.